Bridge and Bound: A Logic-Based Framework for Abstracting (Extended Report): Introduction

 \subsection{Abstracting}

 Abstraction is a basic and often implicit concept that influences how we understand, communicate, and develop both scientific knowledge and everyday beliefs.
 From commonsense efforts to categorize the real world to the formation of advanced scientific theories and models, abstraction is omnipresent in human inquiry.
 Scientific theories are highly abstract frameworks unifying observations and laws under a~set of general principles, allowing for reasoning far more efficient than deliberating over minor details.
-The concept of abstraction has evolved significantly from Ancient Greek philosophy to modern theoretical frameworks.
-For selected surveys see, e.g.,~\cite{aristotles-abstr,abstractionism,abstr-neo-fregean} and numerous references there.
-However, in order to maintain a manageable and coherent scope, we will limit the focus of this paper to modeling the process of abstraction, primarily being inspired by disciplines related to computer science.\footnote{Likewise, given the vast volume of existing literature on abstracting, even within the paper's narrowed scope, providing a comprehensive list of references is unfeasible.
+The concept of abstraction has evolved significantly from Ancient Greek philosophy to modern theoretical frameworks~\cite{aristotles-abstr,abstractionism,abstr-neo-fregean}.
+In computer science, abstraction often functions as a primary design and research method in software engineering, particularly in object-orientation, modular programming methodologies, abstract data types, software verification or model checking~\cite{ClarkeGL94,cousot-book,Turner21}.
+However, in order to maintain a~manageable and coherent scope, we will limit the focus of this paper to modeling the process of abstraction, primarily inspired by subdisciplines of \krr that emphasize knowledge/belief representation and reasoning, ontologies, data integration, querying and rule-based languages~\cite{Cima-lics,CimaPL23,GiunchigliaW92,Luo0LL20-sitcalc,LutzS23,NayakL95,asp-abstraction}, just to mention a~few of related approaches.\footnote{Given the vast volume of existing literature on abstracting, even within the paper's narrowed scope, providing a comprehensive list of references is unfeasible.
 Thus, we cite selected works, and refer the readers to bibliographies included there.
-However, all foundational works upon which our model is constructed are explicitly cited whenever used.} More specifically, abstraction often functions as a primary design and research method in software engineering, particularly object-orientation, modular programming methodologies and abstract data types~\cite{Turner21} or model checking~\cite{ClarkeGL94}, as well as approaches in artificial intelligence that emphasize knowledge/belief representation and reasoning, ontologies, data integration, querying and rule-based languages~\cite{Cima-lics,CimaPL23,GiunchigliaW92,Luo0LL20-sitcalc,LutzS23,NayakL95,asp-abstraction}, just to mention a few of them.
-It is, in particular, used to mitigate the computational complexity inherent in tasks like model checking, automated reasoning, planning, etc. Frameworks grounded in both classical and non-classical logics play a~prominent role in these areas, particularly in tasks such as modeling real-world environments, reasoning, specification and verification of complex systems, and querying data/belief/knowledge bases.
-Such areas, especially when modeling the real world, often deal with imperfect information sources, which often calls for approximate representations of the underlying models.
+However, all foundational works upon which our model is constructed are explicitly cited whenever used.} It is, in particular, used to mitigate the computational complexity inherent in tasks like automated reasoning, planning, etc. Frameworks grounded in both classical and non-classical logics play a~prominent role in these areas, particularly in tasks such as modeling real-world environments, reasoning, specification and verification of complex systems, and querying data/belief/knowledge bases.